jjw/js-website/source/events.md

 # Where can you see us next?

 Friday 26th December **Boxing Day** 1pm at [The Alfred](https://camra.org.uk/pubs/alfred-free-house-upper-hale-150998), Upper Hale GU9 0JA.
-Dancing to carol tunes followed by our annual **Mummer's play**.
+Dancing to carol tunes followed by our annual **Mummers play**.

 **All events are subject to the possibility of change or cancellation at short notice, especially due to adverse weather conditions.
 If you are travelling a long way to see us (thank you!) please** [**contact us**](/contact/) **nearer the time to confirm current arrangements.**

-# Where have we been ths year?
+# Where have we been this year?

 ## April